 Appropriate Vaccine Usage

-This indicates the percent of residents who were given the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This is the percent of patients who were given the pneumonia and flu vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Beavercreek Health and Rehab, 15.17% Percentage of Patients
+In Beavercreek Health and Rehab, 16.83% of Patients

-This indicates the percentage of patients that required additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's could be a sign of the decline of a resident's health.
+This is the percentage of patients who needed additional assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could indicate the decline of a resident's well-being.

 Ability to Keep Residents Mobile

-In Beavercreek Health and Rehab, 18.5% Percentage of Residents
+In Beavercreek Health and Rehab, 14.01% of Residents

-This tells you the percentage of patients that retained mobility levels over time.
-Optimizing mobility is often a good sign for residents' health.
+This is the percentage of patients who maintained mobility over time.
+Preserving mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Beavercreek Health and Rehab, 18.5 Percentage of Residents Rehospitalized
+In Beavercreek Health and Rehab, 14.01% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Beavercreek Health and Rehab, 11.81 Percentage of Patients
+In Beavercreek Health and Rehab, 18.81% of Patients

-This is the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-There is generally a correlation between having fewer emergency room visits and the quality of care.
+This metric tracks the number of times residents are sent to the emergency room per thousand days of short-term care.
+Avoiding emergency medical situations is one way to assess short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Beavercreek Health and Rehab, 74.54% Percentage of Resident
+In Beavercreek Health and Rehab, 77.33% of Resident

 Scores for Dayton, OH